 I have written one book, Everyone Plays at the Library and over 50 research articles which can all be found in full text at my personal website.

-My main interest is in creating games and helping others create games and simulations that can change the world, otherwise known as transformative games, serious games, or applied games.
+My main interest is in creating games and helping others create games and simulations that can change the world, otherwise known as transformative games, serious games, educational games or applied games.
 Based upon the situation, these might be board and card games, digital games, or live-action games like Escape Rooms.

 Full text of most of Dr. Nicholson’s publications can be found at scottnicholson.com/pubs.